 Everyone wants to look picture-perfect on prom night, and that means standout makeup.
 The ideal look should both complement your outfit and make your best features shine.
-For the more daring, this is a fantastic occasion to go big, bold and creative.
+For the more daring, this is a fantastic occasion to go big, bold, and creative.
 Think complex, Instagram-worthy eyes and dramatic lips.
 For others, it’s all about taking their everyday aesthetic to the next level, turning a fresh, casual look into a glowing finish worthy of a formal occasion.
-Whatever your style, dress colour, eyes or skin tone, there’s a stunning prom makeup look for you.
+Whatever your style, dress color, eyes, or skin tone, there’s a stunning prom makeup look for you.
 Keep reading to get inspired for your big night.

 1. Natural Prom Makeup

 If your everyday style is relaxed, understated or beachy, natural makeup is an excellent choice for you.
 It is the ‘me, but a better’ style that uses subtle techniques to emphasize your best features.
 It’s very comfortable to wear, and it will last all night, too.
 You won’t have to worry about your false lashes falling off or your lipstick wearing away!
 Use foundation with a sheer coverage or opt for tinted moisturizer as your base, mixing in a little liquid highlighter for an extra glow.
 Very lightly contour the socket of your eye and your cheekbones, then add a sweep of brow gel and mascara.
 A semi-matte or velvet lipstick in the shade close to your natural lip color completes the look.